parthi2929/nodejs-template-1/README.md

-A simple overview of crypto values from bitfinex and indian exchanges..

-**Update 21st Dec 2017:**
-Tv ticker widget fixed.
+A basic template with a simple Navbar